DaveVG1/azure-iot-raspberry/README.md

 In our case, the Azure function will be sending and email everytime the Raspberry Pi sends telemetry data to the Azure IoT Hub if a given conditions are met (a sensor detects something)

+The script used in the Raspberry Pi is been inspired by the following repository: https://github.com/jimbobbennett/Raspberry-Pi-And-Azure-IoT-Hub

 ## Block diagram

 ![image](https://user-images.githubusercontent.com/10405193/133066918-ed804b08-0b1e-4b9c-a86c-7f437fc3d2e0.png)